martyvona/ArduMon/README.md

 Replace `/dev/cu.usb*` with `/dev/ttyUSB*` on Linux, `/dev/ttySn` on WSL, or `COMn` on Windows, where n is the serial port number shown in `arduino-cli board list`.

-To exit minicom hit ctrl-A (option-Z on OS X), then Q.  If you haven't already, you will need to check "use option as meta key" in terminal -> settings -> profiles -> keyboard.
+To exit minicom hit ctrl-A (option-Z on OS X), then Q.  On OS X, is If you haven't already, you will need to check "use option as meta key" in terminal -> settings -> profiles -> keyboard.

 If nothing happens when you type, ensure hardware flow control is OFF: ctrl-A (option-Z on OS X), then O, then serial port setup, then F to toggle hardware flow control.
 You can then "save setup as dfl" to persist this setting.